Let's face it.

 Those who know how to correctly expose their photographs regardless of the scene they have in front of them... and those that don't.

 If you belong to the first category, congratulations!
-You are a genius and there’s little I can do for you.
+You're a genius and there's little I can do for you.

 But if you are like the rest of the mortals and want to learn how to easily expose your photographs in countless different situations, you're in the right place!

-You will not only learn how to expose pictures like portraits, the Milky Way, Star Trails, wildlife, travel, black and white, landscapes, long exposures, Moon, sunrises and sunsets, street, light painting, macro, eclipses, pannings...
+You'll not only learn how to expose pictures like portraits, the Milky Way, Star Trails, wildlife, travel, black and white, landscape, long exposure, Moon, Sunrises and Sunsets, street, light painting, macro, lunar eclipses, solar eclipses, pannings...

 You'll also master your camera in such a way that you'll capture those images that you dream of, both from the point of view of the story you want to tell as well as the exposure.